 Usage of the sequence number

-Generally, the sequence number is the sequence number for all SIGMET types (WS, WV and WC) for one flight information region.
-Within States for which Regulation (EU) 2017/373 and its amendments are applicable it is only permitted to use a phenomenon-specific SIGMET sequence numbering which consists of one letter and two numbers (e.g. A01, A02).
-Refer to AMC1.MET.TR.250(c) SIGMET.
+Guidance on the application and usage of the sequence number can be found in EUR ICAO Doc 014, which is available from the ICAO Paris website..

-If there is no current or previously valid SIGMET for the FIR/UIR concerned (i.e. if no SIGMET has been issued prior to the test), then a test SIGMET shall be transmitted with sequence number “1” or “01” or “Z01” (WS) or “Y01” (WV) or “X01” (WC).
+If there is no current or previously valid SIGMET for the FIR/UIR concerned (i.e. if no SIGMET has been issued prior to the test), then a test SIGMET shall be transmitted with sequence number “1” or “01” or “Z01” (WS) or “Y01” (WV) or “X01” (WC), depending on the format that is used nationally.

-Furthermore, it is important to take care of including the FIR/UIR-Indicator and the FIR/UIR name in the third line as this is the correct format for SIGMET messages according to ICAO Annex 3 – Meteorological Service for International Air Navigation and the EUR Doc 014 (EUR SIGMET and AIRMET Guide).

 Example: